What Does OEE

 The OEE measure in manufacturing looks at three factors; Quality, Performance and Availability.
 FourJaw's machine monitoring platform is designed to help identify, measure and improve how productive a production line (or machine) is.
 Therefore if you're looking to start or improve your current OEE measures, then our machine monitoring platform can help you with your manufacturing performance and availability.

+Do OEE and Lean Manufacturing go hand in hand and what role does machine monitoring play?
 Lean manufacturing is all about eliminating waste from your production process; to make it as 'lean' as possible.
 OEE is a way to measure how lean you are in the three core areas it looks at, Quality, Performance and Availability.

-Machine monitoring helps drive lean manufacturing otherwise known as lean production as well as the performance and availability parts of the OEE measures. -
+Machine monitoring helps drive lean manufacturing otherwise known as lean production as well as the performance and availability parts of the OEE measures.

-Lean manufacturing is a production process based on the principle of maximising productivity while, at the same time minimising waste within a manufacturing operation.
+Can Machine Monitoring help drive lean manufacturing?
+Lean manufacturing is a production process based on the principle of maximising productivity while at the same time minimising waste within a manufacturing operation.

-FourJaw Machine monitoring software at it's core, is designed to enable manufacturers to improve (maximise) their manufacturing productivity.
-Therefore Machine monitoring is a crucial manufacturing technology to ensure manufacturers achieve their lean manufacturing ambitions. -
+FourJaw Machine monitoring software at its core, is designed to enable manufacturers to improve (maximise) their manufacturing productivity.
+Therefore Machine monitoring is a crucial manufacturing technology to ensure manufacturers achieve their lean manufacturing ambitions.

 My factory wants to reduce energy usage, can machine monitoring help achieve this?